PJordano-Lab/MS_JuniperusProgeny/README.md

 This is the repository of the manuscript:

-Animal-dispersed seeds and maternal progenies distribution patterns across colonization gradients
+Animal-mediated seed dispersal and the demo-genetic makeup across plant colonization gradients

 Jorge Isla, Miguel Jácome-Flores, Cristina Rigueiro, Juan Miguel Arroyo, Pedro Jordano & Cristina García